Making Compliance a Habit

 However, one good habit we at PCI Pal believe should be maintained all year around is data security.
-A resolution to maintain PCI compliance should be at the top of any organisations’ list.
+A resolution to maintain PCI compliance should be at the top of any organizations’ list.

 - nearly a third of firms have seen a more than 50 percent increase in call volume since COVID-19 began;

-- on average, organisations have seen a 42 percent increase in year-over-year call volume since the pandemic began;
+- on average, organizations have seen a 42 percent increase in year-over-year call volume since the pandemic began;

 - 57 percent of firms have seen fraud attacks in the call centre increase since the start of COVID-19, and 53 percent can draw a direct line from the increase in fraud to their bottom lines;